 - What is Summon?

-- How can I access the Library catalog?
+- How can I search the Library catalog?

 - How do I request a book?

-- Where can I find information about journals owned by the Library?
+- Where can I find information about journals available at the Library?

-- I do not attend LUISS University.
-Can I access the Library anyway?
+- I do not attend Luiss University.
+Can I access the Library?